-But for those of us who were indeed lost, who at some point came to the realization that there was no possible way to live, to truly live, without God's love, and forgiveness, and acceptance; for those of us who have been able to admit, "Lord, I am a sinner - please forgive me and help me to live" there is in this repeated message from Jesus a real reason to rejoice.
+But for those of us who were indeed lost, who at some point came to the realization that there was and is no possible way to live, to truly live, without God's love, and forgiveness, and acceptance; for those of us who have been able to admit, "Lord, I am a sinner - please forgive me and help me to live" there is in this repeated message from Jesus a real reason to rejoice.
 "Rejoice with me", he calls, and we who have been the object of such rejoicing are only too glad to join in, to celebrate.

 Now, holding that feeling of rejoicing, ask yourself, "what can we do to join in the search for the lost?"
 I think the most effective way to help in that search is to first of all sense and live the joy and rejoicing in being one of the lost who were found, and then inviting others to share in that rejoicing.
 Remember how this whole discussion started, with Jesus pointing out to the Pharisees and the scribes why he ate and drank with sinners and tax collectors.
 Not just befriending the sinners and tax collectors, but eating, and yes drinking wine, with them, sharing their company, rejoicing in their presence, engaging them in conversation and reminding them that God's love, mercy and forgiveness is for them also.
-We have a good deal of that going on already here at Central - a reminder that next week is the Community Breakfast - and wondrous opportunities continue to open up for us to expand our ministries in the community.
-Standing on the pavement greeting people on Davie Village Day; showing up late at night to haul bread; engaging others in conversation at Starbucks or even a local pub.
+We have a good deal of that going on already here at Central, and with our new facilities wondrous opportunities will become possible to revive and expand our ministries in the community.
+But even now, standing on the pavement greeting people on Davie Village Day; engaging others in friendly conversation at Starbucks or even a local pub.
 These are very practical ways in which we can join the search for the lost, the abandoned, the driven-away, and to whom we can offer the invitation to come, eat and drink with the Lord at his table.